Maxwell–Jüttner distribution

-In physics, the Maxwell–Jüttner distribution is the distribution of speeds of particles in a hypothetical gas of relativistic particles.
-Similar to Maxwell's distribution, the Maxwell–Jüttner distribution considers a classical ideal gas where the particles are dilute and do not significantly interact with each other.
-The distinction from Maxwell's case is that effects of special relativity are taken into account.
-In the limit of low temperatures $T$ much less than $mc^2/k_\text{B}$ (where $m$ is the mass of the kind of particle making up the gas, $c$ is the speed of light and $k_\text{B}$ is Boltzmann's constant), this distribution becomes identical to the Maxwell–Boltzmann distribution.
+In physics, the Maxwell–Jüttner distribution, sometimes called Jüttner–Synge distribution, is the distribution of speeds of particles in a hypothetical gas of relativistic particles.
+Similar to the Maxwell–Boltzmann distribution, the Maxwell–Jüttner distribution considers a classical ideal gas where the particles are dilute and do not significantly interact with each other.
+The distinction from Maxwell–Boltzmann's case is that effects of special relativity are taken into account.
+In the limit of low temperatures $T$ much less than $mc^2/k_\text{B}$ (where $m$ is the mass of the kind of particle making up the gas, $c$ is the speed of light and $k_\text{B}$ is Boltzmann constant), this distribution becomes identical to the Maxwell–Boltzmann distribution.

 The distribution can be attributed to Ferencz Jüttner, who derived it in 1911.
-It has become known as the Maxwell–Jüttner distribution by analogy to the name Maxwell-Boltzmann distribution that is commonly used to refer to Maxwell's distribution.
+It has become known as the Maxwell–Jüttner distribution by analogy to the name Maxwell–Boltzmann distribution that is commonly used to refer to Maxwell's or Maxwellian distribution.